6 Out-Of-The-Box Date Ideas In Palm Beach County, From Paddleboarding And Picnics To A Day At PGA

 Before indulging in the fancy fare, load up a couple of kayaks at John D. MacArthur Beach State Park and paddle through the estuary, into the Intracoastal Waterway and out to Munyon Island—a healthy half-hour trip.
 Kayaks can be rented on site, or there is a public launch for those with personal kayaks.
 The island provides a picturesque place for a picnic, whether on the sunny shore facing west or in a shady pavilion nestled next to the nature path.
 Setting up, breaking down and stowing a blanket, portable table, shatterproof dishes and glasses, and even an umbrella is easy, as everything folds neatly and compactly.
 But don’t head back to the mainland just yet.
 First, explore the island’s intricate mangrove trails and look for egrets, herons and maybe a roseate spoonbill feeding amid the foliage.
 Below the water’s surface, enjoy sights of darting pinfish and jumping mullet.

 Set out around sunset for a slow cruise up U.S. Highway 1 to one of Jupiter’s most iconic destinations: the Jupiter Inlet Lighthouse.
-During select dates in February, romance is in the air—at 108 feet.

 Whether newly engaged or still in love on the 105-step descent, make Guanabanas the next stop for an al fresco dinner.
 The restaurant’s general manager, Jon Sullivan, recommends the macadamia-and-coconut-encrusted fresh catch as an entrée and a piece of Key lime pie for dessert.
 Get another glass of bubbly or switch to spirits, as Guanabanas offers one of the best rum selections in the area.
 Start things off with an order of Sanibel steamers.